Aarongoldmananalyst/Data-Driven-UX-Optimization-Through-A-B-Testing-and-ROI-Analytics/README.md

 - Shifted 18% of ad spend to higher-performing channels
 - Established a **repeatable testing framework** for ongoing optimization
 - *Revenue impact estimated using observed conversion lift applied to historical traffic and average order value (AOV).*

 ---
+## Assumptions & Limitations
+- Revenue impact assumes stable traffic and average order value post-experiment
+- Results are based on a fixed A/B testing window
+- External factors such as seasonality and parallel marketing campaigns were not isolated
+- Dataset is synthetic but modeled on realistic e-commerce behavior

+---